FedGen: Generalizable Federated Learning for Sequential Data: Introduction

 We distribute the training data over ten clients and compare the performance of FedAvg on data with the spurious feature against its performance if the spurious feature was not present.
 Figure \ref{fig:intro_example} shows the training accuracy and the resulting out-of-distribution test accuracy of FedAvg in the two cases.
 We observe that when the spurious feature is present, FedAvg is influenced significantly by it, thereby resulting in a higher training accuracy than if it were not present.
 However, this influence results in poor generalization, and it demonstrates very low test accuracy on the out-of-distribution (OOD) data.
 The poor generalizability of FedAvg can be clearly seen from the performance of the two cases in Figure \ref{fig:intro_example}, since the only difference in the datasets is the presence of a spurious feature.

 The example above highlights the drawbacks of existing federated learning approaches.
 In this work, we address the drawbacks by developing a generalizable federated learning approach called FedGen.
 Our approach develops a distributed masking function that enables clients to collaboratively identify spurious features or correlations in the data thereby ensuring that the resulting aggregated model relies only on the invariant features.
-In this work, we focus on classification tasks on time-series and sequential data, such as natural language processing and IoT data where spurious correlations are often present and will extend this to other tasks and domains as part of future work.
+Prior work on generalization has predominantly focused on centralized training settings for computer vision tasks.
+However, given the increased use of time-series and sequential data for distributed edge and cloud applications, where spurious correlations can often be present, it serves as the focus of this work.

 Our contributions can be summarized as follows: \begin{itemize} \item We present a generalizable federated learning framework (FedGen) that can handle the presence of spurious correlations or biases in the training data. \item FedGen uses a distributed masking function that allows the clients to collaboratively identify and distinguish between spurious and invariant features during the training process even as each client trains on only its local data. \item We formally prove the correctness and present results on the convergence of FedGen. \item We compare our framework with standard centralized training as well as existing federated learning approaches on a variety of sequential and time-series datasets from real-world domains and demonstrate the significantly improved generalizability of aggregated models using FedGen. \end{itemize}